pwjazz/mwanzia/README.markdown

 ### JPA Support

-note - requires JPA2 or Hibernate
+note - requires JPA2, Hibernate or DataNucleus on AppEngine

 Mwanzia is particularly well suited to binding from JavaScript to a persistent server-side domain model.
 In fact, this is the scenario for which Mwanzia